Booookkkkkssss/books_main/README.md

 2. Use the .csv file in this repository and load the data into the Jupyter environment.
 3. Assure a working knowledge of XGBoost, pandas, NumPy, scikit-learn libraries, natural language processing, classification models and statistical tests.
 3. Using the code in this repository, copy the prepare.py, explore.py and model.py files and import them into the Jupyter workbook.
-4. Run the code in order : prepare, explore, model and use this repository, in particular Final_Notebook.ipynb, as a guide in shooting code errors.
+4. Run the code in order: prepare, explore, model and use this repository, in particular Final_Notebook.ipynb, as a guide in shooting code errors.

 </details>